|

 corner.
 The earlier plates had a keystone separator, while the later plates had a dash separator.

-And, I haven't come across a blue 1970s trailer plate past the TJ series, while the blue 1980s trailer plates
+And, I haven't come across a blue 1970s trailer plate past the TK series, while the blue 1980s trailer plates

 began at the TL series.